ThePrez/Manzan/docs/config/dests.md

 [myOtlpServer]
 type=otlp
 url=http://127.0.0.1:4318/v1/logs
 # If this regex is found, the log severity will be set to error.
 Otherwise, it will be info.
 errorRegex=hit error: [0-9]?.*

+[prometheus_exporter]
+type=prometheus
+port=9090
+path=/metrics
+metricPrefix=ibmi_
+username=prometheus
+password=secret
 ```